Reconstructive Bladder Surgery

 What is an Indiana pouch (IP)?

-During a continent diversion procedure, also known as the Indiana pouch, the surgeon creates a small pouch using a small piece of the patient’s intestine.1,2 One end of this pouch is attached to the ureters and the other end is attached to a stoma on the abdomen.
+One type of continent diversion procedure is known as an Indiana pouch.
+For this procedure, the surgeon creates a small pouch using a piece of the person’s intestine.1,2 One end of this pouch is attached to the ureters and the other end is attached to a stoma on the abdomen.
 The surgeon creates a valve in the pouch so it can store urine, which can be emptied by attaching a catheter (drainage tube) to the stoma.
 This procedure is different than incontinent diversion because the patient does not have an external bag storing urine outside the body.
 Continent diversion is also called a continent cutaneous pouch.

 What is a neobladder?